2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Transforming Spirit

 In 2 Corinthians there is a transforming Spirit (2 Cor.
 3:18) which when attached has many functions: anointing (2 Cor.
 1:21), pledging (2 Cor.
 1:22), sealing (2 Cor.
 1:23), inscribing (2 Cor.
 3:3).

+### Spirit of Love

+In Colosians 1 there is a Spirit of love (Col. 1:8).
+This is the love-giving aspect of the Spirit.
+A person's natural love can only go so far; only the all-inclusive love of Spirit can enable someone to love all the saints, regardless of their personal preferenece (Col. 1:4).